EuroIntervention 2021;17:809-817. DOI: 10.4244/EIJ-D-21-00300

-Background: Severe TR has limited treatment options and is associated with high morbidity and mortality.
+Background: Severe tricuspid regurgitation (TR) has limited treatment options and is associated with high morbidity and mortality.

-Aims: We evaluated the safety and effectiveness of the Cardioband tricuspid valve reconstruction system (Edwards Lifesciences, Irvine, CA) from the ongoing European single-arm, multicentre, prospective TriBAND post-market clinical follow-up study.
+Aims: We evaluated the safety and effectiveness of the Cardioband tricuspid valve reconstruction system (Edwards Lifesciences, Irvine, CA, USA) from the ongoing European single-arm, multicentre, prospective TriBAND post-market clinical follow-up study.

 Methods: Eligible patients had chronic symptomatic functional TR despite diuretic therapy and were deemed candidates for transcatheter tricuspid repair by the local Heart Team.

 Results: Sixty-one patients had ≥severe functional TR.
 At baseline, 85% of patients were in NYHA Class III-IV, 94% had ≥severe TR (core laboratory-assessed) with 6.8% EuroSCORE II and 53% LVEF.
 Device success was 96.7%.
 At discharge, 59% (p<0.001) of patients achieved ≤moderate TR and 78% had at least one grade TR reduction.
 At 30 days, all-cause mortality and composite MAE rates were 1.6% and 19.7%, respectively; septolateral annular diameter was reduced by 20%, where 69% of patients achieved ≤moderate TR and 85% of patients had at least one grade TR reduction (all p<0.001).
 Mid-RVEDD, RA volume, and IVC diameter decreased by 10% (p=0.005), 21% (p<0.001), and 11% (p=0.022), respectively; 74% were in NYHA Class I-II (p<0.001) with improvements in overall KCCQ score by 17 points (p<0.001).